luksen/snot/README.md

-## snot - simple notification
+# snot - simple notification

-Text based notification server for libnotify.
+Text based notification server for libnotify directly based on libdbus.

-# Options
+## Options

 `-t or --timeout` Overwrite the standard timeout for notifications without
     specified timeout

 `-f or --format` Define the output format as described in the next paragraph.

-# Format
+## Format

 Snot allows you to define the output string on the command line.
 The following substitutions are done: